 Lowellville is a very small village located in the state of Ohio.
 With a population of 1,107 people and two constituent neighborhoods, Lowellville is the 545th largest community in Ohio.
-Lowellville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Lowellville was built prior to World War II, making it one of the older and more historic villages in the country.

 Lowellville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lowellville is a village of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Lowellville who work in office and administrative support (11.41%), food service (10.25%), and management occupations (10.25%).

 The per capita income in Lowellville in 2010 was $20,139, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $80,556 for a family of four.
 However, Lowellville contains both very wealthy and poor people as well.

 The people who call Lowellville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lowellville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lowellville include Irish, German, Slovak, and English.

 The most common language spoken in Lowellville is English.
 Other important languages spoken here include Spanish and Italian.